-Everton Football Club is the first Premier League team to receive government approval to open a Free School.
+Everton Football Club is the first Premier League team to receive government approval to open a Free School and did just that in September 2012.

 Everton Free School uses the power of football to motivate and incentivise disenfranchised young people aged between 14-19 years to re-engage with education through an alternative form of learning.